panaversity/learn-agentic-ai/05_agentic_web/readme.md

 3. **ACP (Agent Communication Protocol)** — an A2A-style alternative with Linux Foundation governance and a growing ecosystem (BeeAI).
 Important as a parallel, production-minded path to agent interop. ([IBM Research][8], [agentcommunicationprotocol.dev][9], [linuxfoundation.org][10])

-4. **OpenAPI/JSON Schema/JSON RPC (for capability description & tool contracts)** — not agent-specific, but still the lingua franca most agent protocols lean on for describing functions and payloads consistently.
+4. **JSON Schema/JSON RPC (for capability description & tool contracts)** — not agent-specific, but still the lingua franca most agent protocols lean on for describing functions and payloads consistently.
 (Commonly referenced in A2A/MCP docs and implementations.) ([The Register][11])

 5. **OAuth 2.0 / OIDC (for auth & identity between agents/services)** — the practical security layer most real deployments ride on for trust, consent, and scoped access when agents call tools or other agents.
 (Explicitly surfaced in A2A guidance for secure interop.) ([Google Cloud][3])